Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Implementation and Experimental Evaluation

 \paragraph{Qualitative Experiments}

-To answer the above questions, we ran all three analyzers on selected examples that are either presented in \citep[Table~1]{Broom}, are a part of the test suit for Broom, or are hand-crafted use cases for shared learning and shape extrapolation.
+To answer research question $(1)$, we ran all four analyzers on selected examples that are either presented in \citep[Table~1]{Broom}, are a part of the test suite for Broom, or are hand-crafted test cases for shared abduction and shape extrapolation.
 The results of our case study are depicted in \Cref{tab:handle}.
 All test files are included in the accompanying material.
-We primarily investigated whether the analyzers found the expected bugs and sound contracts or whether they report other, spurious errors.
+We primarily investigated whether the analyzers found the expected bugs and sound contracts or whether they report other spurious errors.